-(1) Amortization expense related to intangible assets acquired through recent business acquisitions.
-As we finalized our purchase accounting adjustments related to intangible assets, and to better reflect our ongoing operations, we made the decision to exclude the related amortization expense from non-GAAP earnings beginning in the fourth quarter of 2023.
+(2) Amortization expense related to intangible assets acquired through recent business acquisitions.
+As we finalized our purchase accounting adjustments related to intangible assets, and to better reflect our ongoing operations, we made the decision to exclude the related amortization expense from non-GAAP earnings adjusted income from operations and adjusted net income beginning in the fourth quarter of 2023.
+Although intangible assets contribute to our revenue generation, the amortization of intangible assets does not directly relate to transportation services provided to our customers.